-This article was written with the assistance of George Heuston, a retired FBI agent with 22 years in the Bureau
+This article was written with the assistance of George Heuston, a retired FBI agent with 22 years in the Federal Bureau of Investigation

 There were two incidents that were primarily responsible for strengthening the SWAT Team within the modern police force.
 Those events occurred in 1969 and 1974 respectively and commonly dealt with a menacing barricade stand-off.
 Soon after, “S.W.A.T”, a network television series came up and cemented the idea of the SWAT Team into the minds of American viewers.
 Owing to its importance and demand, today there are roughly 1,200 SWAT Teams throughout the United States.

 SWAT stands for Special Weapons and Tactics.
 The SWAT unit tackles situations that are exceptional and demand the use of specialized tactics and weaponry.
 The officers who form the SWAT Team go through special training in addition to the FBI Special Agent training.
 They are authorized to make use of advanced weaponry, armor and surveillance equipment that go beyond the standards of regular police gear.